-The figure~\ref{spectracompiled} presents the compilation of the data, $dN^(\Lambda^0)/dp_t$, in the region 0.1 GeV/c $< p_t <$ 5 GeV/c from the following experiments (ISR \cite{isr}, STAR \cite{star}, UA1 \cite{ua1}, UA5 \cite{ua5} and CDF \cite{cdf}).
-It illustrates the changes in hyperon transverse distributions in the energy distance from ISR to Tevatron experiments.
-Since to calculate the average $p_t$ we do not need only the absolute values of distributions, those are chosen arbitrarily.
+The figure~\ref{spectracompiled} presents the compilation of the data, $dN^(\Lambda^0)/dp_t$, in the region 0.1 GeV/c $< p_t <$ 5 GeV/c from the following experiments: ISR \cite{isr}, STAR \cite{star}, UA1 \cite{ua1}, UA5 \cite{ua5} and CDF \cite{cdf}.
+It illustrates the changes of hyperon transverse distributions on the energy range from ISR to Tevatron experiments.
+We do not need the absolute values of distributions in our calculations, hence those were chosen arbitrarily.
 The range of low $p_t$ 0.3 GeV/c $< p_t <$ 4 GeV/c has the most impact on the value of average $p_t$.
 The figure clearly shows that average transverse momenta grow with energy.